lukeasrodgers/qa-js-popups/README.md

 changes.
 If using Backbone Marionette, listening to the `close` event, as this code does, should work just fine.

-## How to use it

-1. Make whatever modifications are necessary
-2. (Optional) if you need to use constructor recipes, write them, paste into js dev console
-3. Paste the script into js console
-4. QA to your heart's content

 ## TODO

 - Allow windows to be created using multiple constructor recipes to cover different states of the application
 - Constructor recipes should provide something like setup/teardown
-- Maybe add blacklist?
-Array of window names (keys in Application.Views...) that should be ignored